Kerala Gulf diaspora: Financial sources of migration

+Representation in Mollywood

+There has been a significant impact on the Malayalam industry from Gulf Migration as evidenced by the prevalence of Gulf-based themes in several films.
+Films like Vilkkanundu Swapnangal and Nilavu contributed to highlight the hardships suffered by the migrants and their emotional journeys by showcasing their adversity and dreams of Keralites in Gulf.
+Pathemari (English: Dhow) is a 2015 Malayalam-language period drama film written and directed by Salim Ahamed whose plot follows the life of Pallikkal Narayanan (Mammootty) who migrated to the Middle-East in the early 1960s, when the Kerala Gulf boom was just beginning.
+Pathemari and Khaddama depicted the struggles experienced by women and laborers in Gulf.
+The Aadujeevitham (film) based on the novel Aadujeevitham highlights the real life incident struggles by Haripad native Najeeb Mohammed (Prithviraj Sukumaran) who is forced to work as a goatherd and a cattle herd in a remote Saudi Arabian farm.
+Furthermore, Non-Resident Keralites have made large financial investments in the Malayalam film industry, supporting this trend.

-Effects of the Gulf Migration on the economy and society of Kerala
+Effects on the economy and society of Kerala

 Remittances are a key source of income for Kerala's economy.
 In 2003 for instance, remittances were 1.74 times the revenue receipts of the state, 7 times the transfers to the state from the Central Government, 1.8 times the annual expenditure of the Kerala Government, and 15 to 18 times the size of foreign exchange earned from the export of cashew and marine products.

 Gulf migrants, many of whom were from the working and the lower-middle classes, gradually gained social status.
 A myth was in the making: that of the 'Gulf man'.
 Gulf migrants were highly sought after as bridegrooms.
 Their attractive earnings, irrespective of their shortcomings, enabled them to marry into wealthy and respected families when they returned home.